mattermost/mattermost-developer-documentation/site/content/integrate/apps/functionality/external-webhooks/_index.md

 ---
-title: "External Webhooks"
+title: "External webhooks"
-heading: "Hello, Webhooks!"
+heading: "External webhooks"
 description: "In this example, the http app will demonstrate connect webhooks"
 weight: 800
 aliases: